sail-sg/feedback-conditional-policy/README.md

 # FCP (Feedback Conditional Policy)

+This is the official repository for the paper [Language Models Can Learn from Verbal Feedback Without Scalar Rewards](https://arxiv.org/pdf/2509.22638).

 A training framework that implements **Feedback Conditional Policy (FCP)** for aligning large language models with verbal feedback.

 ## 🚀 Quick Start